 A correction to an underpayment of a trainee’s salary will post fringe benefits at whatever the rate is at the time of posting.
 Please inform GCA of when you expect the charges to post to help us ensure the financial report submitted to the sponsor is accurate.

-08-05 tuition charges are a result of a department processing tuition scholarships or fellowships, through the University’s SDB (Student Data Base).
+Tuition charges are a result of a department processing tuition scholarships or fellowships, through the University’s SDB (Student Data Base).
+These charges are coded as 08-05 (please note that this is not the same as 08-02, which is for stipend payments).
 Questions regarding tuition charges should be directed to Student Fiscal Services.
-They can be reached at: firstname.lastname@example.org, or 206.543.4694.
+They can be reached at: firstname.lastname@example.org, or 206-543-4694.

 An unexpended balance is a result of awarded funds not being spent.
 That is to say that the total expenditures for a project are less than the amount awarded.
 If a sponsor has paid for the entire award then there could be cash remaining.
 If a sponsor is one that we invoice then there could be awarded, but yet to be paid, funds remaining.